Zaid Al-Hussaini

-Zaid Al-Hussaini (زيد الحسيني; born 7 June 2000) is a professional footballer who plays as a winger.
+Zaid Al-Hussaini (زيد الحسيني; born 7 June 2000) is a professional footballer who plays as a winger for Witham Town.
 Born in England, he has represented Iraq at youth international level.

 Career

 Al-Hussaini was born in Chelsea and grew up in Shepherd's Bush.

 He joined Derby County in 2018, signing his first professional contract with the club, having previously played for the FFDTV Academy, Bedfont & Feltham and Chalfont St Peter.
 He joined Gloucester City on a one-month loan in November 2018, before leaving Derby County by mutual consent on 8 March 2019.
 He subsequently joined Potters Bar Town later that day.
 He made his debut for Potters Bar Town the following day, coming on as a substitute in a 1–0 home defeat to Carshalton Athletic.
 He joined Hampton & Richmond Borough at the start of the following season prior to a spell at Staines Town.

 He joined League Two club Crawley Town on a three-year contract starting on 1 August 2020.

 On 4 December 2020, Al-Hussaini joined National League club Weymouth on a month-long loan.
 He made his debut for Weymouth on 8 December 2020 in a 3–2 home defeat to Dagenham & Redbridge.

 On 5 November 2021, Al-Hussaini signed for Chelmsford City on loan.
 The loan ended in January 2022.
 On 25 March 2022, Al-Hussaini joined Chippenham Town on loan until the end of the season.
 In November 2022 he joined Maidstone United on loan, but made no appearances before returning to Crawley.

 He left Crawley by mutual consent on 27 February 2023.

+On 14 March 2023, Al-Hussaini signed for Farnborough.

+In November 2024, after playing for Chesham United, Al-Hussaini joined Witham Town.